readthedocs/tutorial-template/docs/source/math/Bayesian.md

   "$\boldsymbol{\theta}$ *then* $\sigma^2$", while the opposite order is used in {cite:t}`Gu_Phd`.

+The reference prior suffers from its high computational cost.
+Indeed, in order to get the value of the prior density one needs the derivatives of the correlation matrix $\mathbf{R}$ and in order to use the derivatives of the prior to find the posterior mode, the second order derivatives of $\mathbf{R}$ are required.
+An alternative is the following so-called *Jointly robust* prior.

 (SecJointlyrobust)=
 ## The "Jointly Robust"  prior of Gu

-The prior described in the previous section suffers from its high computational cost.
-In order to get the value of the prior density, one needs the derivatives of the correlation matrix $\mathbf{R}$ and in order to use the derivatives of the prior to find the posterior mode, the second order derivatives of $\mathbf{R}$ are required.

 {cite:t}`Gu_JointlyRobust` defines an easily computed prior called the *Jointly Robust* (JR) prior.
 This prior is implemented in the R